pieteradejong/chrome-bookmarks/chrome-extension/PUBLISHING.md

    The script will:
    - Automatically detect the version from `manifest.json`
-   - Create a ZIP file named `bookmark-health-checker-v{VERSION}.zip` in the parent directory
+   - Create a ZIP file named `chrome-bookmark-assistant-v{VERSION}.zip` in the parent directory
    - Exclude all unnecessary files (tests, coverage, git files, etc.)
    - Display the file location and next steps